-The Carroll University Professional Development Institute has a theory to practice emphasis.
-Workshops and courses address high-need and high-interest topics.
-All offerings are facilitated by experts.
-Workshops may be taken for credit for or no credit.
+If you're are an educator, more than likely you're also a lifelong learner.
+Advance your knowledge and skills in the field of education with the Carroll University Professional Development Institute.
+The institute has a theory to practice emphasis through workshops and courses that address high-need and high-interest topics.
+Ongoing professional development for educators is linked to better instruction and improved student learning.
+The courses are taught by practicing professionals and may be taken for credit or no credit.
 Non-credit participants pay a registration fee.

 The Carroll University graduate program in education is host to the National Writing Project (NWP), a professional development network that serves teachers of writing at all grade levels, primary through university, and in all subjects.

 This is the technology strand of the Summer Institute.